 Students are required to undertake 24 credits of off-campus learning under the twin themes Social Innovation and Global Citizenship as a condition of graduation.
 To fulfil the Social Innovation requirement, candidates must complete FOSS2018.
-To fulfil the Global Citizenship requirement, candidates must either complete FOSS2019, undertake 12 credits of advanced courses on exchange studies or on an overseas summer programme approved by the Faculty.
+To fulfil the Global Citizenship requirement, candidates must either complete FOSS2019 or a combination of two 6-credit endorsed experiential learning courses, or undertake 12 credits of advanced courses on exchange studies or on an overseas summer programme approved by the Faculty.
 Candidates may complete a maximum of 30 credits of experiential learning (internship) during their studies.

 FOSS2018.
 Social Innovation internship (12 credits) FOSS2019.
-Global Citizenship internship (12 credits)
+Global Citizenship internship (12 credits) FOSS2022.
+Global intensive learning programme (6 credits) FOSS2023.
+Global Social Impact lab (6 credits)